 The IAD adopts and complies with the International Standards for the Professional Practice of Internal Auditing issued by The Institute of Internal Auditors (IIA).
 The IAD has a Quality Assurance and Improvement Programme (QAIP) to ensure conformance to IIA Standards.
 As part of the QAIP, internal Quality Assurance Reviews (QAR) are conducted on an annual basis and external QAR are carried out once every 5 years by external qualified professionals.
-An external QAR was conducted by Ernst & Young Advisory Pte.
-Ltd. during the financial year ended 31 March 2024, and SingPost IAD received the highest rating of "Generally Conforms" and continues to meet or exceed IIA Standards and its Code of Ethics in all key aspects.
-Similarly, the internal QAR conducted during the year concluded that the internal audit scope of activities "Generally Conforms" with the IIA Standards.
+The last external QAR was conducted by Ernst & Young Advisory Pte.
+Ltd. and successfully completed in the financial year ended 31 March 2024, where the IAD received the highest rating of "Generally Conforms", thereby continuing to meet or exceed IIA Standards and its Code of Ethics in all key aspects.